 PhD Project Opportunities

 Below is a list of potential PhD projects available within our research group.
-Please get in touch with the relevant project supervisor to discuss.
+Please get in touch with the relevant project supervisor if you are interested to find out more.

-Highly integrated ultra-Massive MIMO system for future wireless communication systems.
+- Highly integrated ultra-Massive MIMO system for future wireless communication (PDF, 55kB)

-Optically Reconfigurable Microwave and MillimetreWave Circuits and Antennas
+- Optically Reconfigurable Microwave and MillimetreWave Circuits and Antennas (PDF, 55kB)

 Ad hoc positions are often available and we are keen to hear from exceptional candidates with proposed research topics.
 For more information on how to apply, studentships, scholarships, other opportunities please click on the relevant drop down below.